Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: Martingale representation theorem under the observed filtration

-To characterize the dynamics of the filter $\Pi$, introduced in~\eqref{eq:Pidef}, it is necessary to provide a representation theorem for martingales with respect to the observed filtration $\bbY$.
+In this section we consider the Markovianized model introduced in Section~\ref{subsec:markov}.
+To characterize the dynamics of the filter $\Pi$, see equation~\eqref{eq:Pidef}, it is necessary to provide a representation theorem for martingales with respect to the observed filtration $\bbY$.
 The form of the observed process $Y$ suggests that $\bbY$-martingales can be represented as the sum of two stochastic integrals, respectively driven by a $\bbY$-Brownian motion and the $\bbY$-compensated jump measure of $Y$.
-Therefore, as a first step, we will compute the $\bbY$-dual predictable projection of $m^Y$, defined in~\eqref{mY}.
+Therefore, as a first step, we compute the $\bbY$-dual predictable projection of $m^Y$, defined in~\eqref{mY}.